 Before the wedding starts, couples should think of a to-do list that can incorporate the talents and skills of your trusty groomsmen.

-Moritz Schmittat, a photographer who shoots 40 weddings a year, says that he’s seen that the best groomsmen are those taking as much work off the groom’s shoulders as possible.
+Moritz Schmittat, a photographer who shoots 40 weddings a year, says the best groomsmen are those taking as much work off the groom’s shoulders as possible.

 Keep Them on Deck